Grupo Zeta: Foundation and growth

 Antonio Asensio took over his family's phototypesetting business at the age of 18 in 1965, due to the death of his father.
 He four friends set up Grupo Zeta in March 1976 during the Spanish transition to democracy, starting with a capital of 500,000 Spanish pesetas.
 Their first title was the weekly magazine Interviú, followed by Tiempo.
 Interviú, which combined political news with interviews and photographs of semi-naked women, reached a circulation of 1 million by 1978.

 On 26 October 1978, Grupo Zeta launched the newspaper El Periódico de Catalunya, which went on to become Catalonia's most circulated newspaper and the company's leading product.
 From 1977 to 1982 it owned the satirical magazine El Jueves, which subsequently went independent.
 An attempt to replicate its flagship newspaper in the Spanish capital city as El Periódico de Madrid failed within months in the late 1970s.
 In November 1979, the Barcelona-based sporting newspaper Sport was launched.

 Grupo Zeta acquired the publishing house Editorial Bruguera in 1986, renaming it Ediciones B. In 1988, the Kuwait Investment Authority acquired 15% of Grupo Zeta.
 In October 1989, the company was owned 75% by Asensio and 25% by Rupert Murdoch's News International.

-Grupo Zeta acquired 99% of the football club RCD Mallorca in 1998, and together with former ABC editor Luis María Ansón, launched the conservative tabloid La Razón weeks later.
+Grupo Zeta acquired 99% of the football club RCD Mallorca in 1998, and together with former ABC editor Luis María Anson, launched the conservative tabloid La Razón weeks later.
 Asensio died of a brain tumour aged 53 in April 2001, being succeeded by his 19-year-old son of the same name.
 At the time, the company owned ten magazines and six newspapers; it made 61 billion pesetas (€360 million) per year, with profits of 3 billion (€18 million).